goauthentik/authentik/website/blog/2023-09-26-machine-to-machine-communication-in-authentik/item.md

 image: ./Image1.png
 ---

+> **_authentik is a unified identity platform that helps with all of your authentication needs, replacing Okta, Active Directory, Auth0 and more.
+Building on the open-source project, Authentik Security Inc is a public benefit company that provides additional features and support._**

+---

 We have provided M2M communication in authentik for the past year, and in this blog we want to share some more information about how it works in authentik, and take a look at three use cases.

 ## What is M2M?